 Dear Parents of Pohutukawa Kindergarten Glendowie.

 With these cold snaps we have been having and wet weather, please remember to pack extra warm clothing for your child, a jacket when needed and gumboots.
 We continue to run an indoor/outdoor programme through all months of the year as we feel passionate about learning in our outdoor space and connecting with nature, whatever that brings.
 We do encourage our tamariki to wear a jacket for outside play and the puffer vests are the best as they still have the movement in their arms to play.

-We have a couple of children with severe peanut allergies.
+We have a couple of children with severe peanut and nut allergies.
 Please be mindful what your child has in their lunch box as we are a nut-free Kindy.

 We’d also like to remind you of the Ministry’s food regulations in relation to reducing food-choking in ECE.
 Each parent has been provided with the Ministry’s booklet.
 If you would like another, please let us know.
-Some high-risk food they recommend to exclude are: whole nuts, large seed e.g. pumpkin, hard or chewy sweets or lollies, crisps, chippies and corn chips.
-Hard rice crackers, dried fruit, sausages, saveloys and cheerios, popcorn and marshmallows.
+Some high-risk food they recommend to exclude are: whole nuts, large seeds, hard or chewy sweets or lollies, crisps, chippies and corn chips.
+Hard rice crackers, dried fruit, sausages, saveloys and cheerio’s, popcorn and marshmallows.

 Reflection on Term 2